bgorai005/RNN/Part_B/readme.md

-# Bengali Transliteration without Attention Mechanism
+# Bengali Transliteration with Attention Mechanism

 This project implements a character-level Seq2Seq model for transliterating words from Latin script (English) to Bengali script using the Dakshina dataset.
 The model is trained **without an attention mechanism** and optimized using a hyperparameter sweep with **Weights & Biases (Wandb)**.